tai/fpga2i-max-chargen-fifo/README.md

-# fpga2i-max-chargen2
+# fpga2i-max-chargen-fifo

-UART chargen on PMOD connector, using producer/consumer.
+UART chargen on PMOD connector, using FIFO between chargen and uartout module.